 - 1. The applicant, successors or assigns shall be responsible for complying with all stated conditions of approval. - 2.
-Final Plan Approval for the existing 80-foot telecommunication monopole, antennas, accessory equipment building and accessory structures shall be secured from the Planning Director in accordance with the Zoning Code, Sections 25-2-71 (c)(3), 25-2-72, 25-4-74 and 25-4-12, provided, however, that if the Planning Director determines that the subject tower is nonconforming as to plan approval, final plan appoval under this condition solely to ensure compliance with the conditions of this special permit shall be secured from the Planning Director.
-If the tower is not nonconforming as to plan approval, (1) plans shall identify existing and proposed structures, landscaping, driveways and one (1) parking area associated with the use. - 3.
+Final Plan Approval for the telecommunication monopole tower, antennas, and related improvements shall be secured from the Planning Director in accordance with the Zoning Code, Sections 25-2-71 (c)(3), 25-2-72, 25-4-74 and 25-4-12; provided, however, that if the Planning Director determines that the subject tower is nonconforming as to plan approval, final plan approval under this condition solely to ensure compliance with the conditions of this special permit application shall be secured from the Planning Director.
+If the tower is nonconforming as to plan shall identify existing and proposed structures, fire protection measures, roadway easements, driveway and parking areas and fencing associated with the uses, and (b) tower and antenna plans shall be stamped by a structural engineer. - 3.
 Co-location or expansion of the tower and related facilities shall be allowed within the tower site within the parameters of the tower height and envelope as approved by the Planning Commission.